CodeRunner2049/EventMe/README.md

 Device: Pixel 2 API 24 Android 7.0 Google APIs | arm 64
 EventMe version 1.0

+[UPDATED CHANGES SINCE PROJECT 2.4]
+- Added Location and Sponsoring Organization in Event Box
+- Implemented Search by Location and Sponsoring Organization in Explore
+- Added Drop Down Menu in Explore
+- Added Search by Event Type in Drop Down Menu in Explore

 How to Run Android Application:
 1. Unzip Zip file that contains project
 2. Single/Double click to open Android Studio